Do Go On - 314 - The Oak Island Mystery

 Bring, bring.

-So that one's one of the most likely scenarios.
+So that one's one of the most likely scenario.

 Six people died for this.